nearform/commentami/docs/example-auth-and-user-data.md

 // }
 ```

-If you want to be sure the authentication is working properly try to remove the `authHeader` from the calls and you should get a `401 Not authorized` with the http apis, and a `Socket error` with the websocket.
+If you want to be sure the authentication is working properly, try to remove the `authHeader` from the calls and you should get a `401 Not authorized` with the http apis, and a `Socket error` with the websocket.

 ## Add user data to comments